 We provide multispecialty care for a number of conditions.
 Below are links to our related departments.

 In collaboration with the Indiana University School of Medicine Department of Neurological Surgery, the Spina Bifida Program offers educational opportunities for medical students interested in pediatric neurosurgery as well as residents and fellows.
 Neurosurgery residents spend four months on the pediatric neurosurgical service and have the opportunity to learn about the outpatient multidisciplinary management of patients with spina bifida.
-The IU School of Medicine Department of Neurological Surgery and Goodman Campbell Brain and Spine offer a one-year ACPNF-accredited clinical fellowship in pediatric neurosurgery.
+The IU School of Medicine Department of Neurological Surgery offers a one-year ACPNF-accredited clinical fellowship in pediatric neurosurgery.
 Fellows attain the depth and breadth of pediatric neurosurgical cases in preparation for independent practice and an academic career.